ajschlosser/wordpress-jade-bootstrap-template/README.md

 ### Installation

 Installation requires _npm_ and _bower_.
-If necessary, please install these first.
+If necessary, please install these (ideally, globally) first.

 First (or then), install the back-end dependencies (gulp, etc.):